johndetlefs/shopify-issue-checker/.github/IMPLEMENTATION_PLAN.md

 - Pitch pack is created.
 - `summary.md` and top 2–3 `issues/*` look persuasive and clear.
 - `email.md` reads professionally with concrete wins.
+- Screenshots are captured at viewport width 1280×720 (desktop) for consistency.
+- `raw.json` contains enough context to reproduce the issue (e.g., axe-core nodes, DOM snapshot for skip-link).

 **Prompt to Copilot:**
-“Prepare a QA checklist `docs/SALES_QA.md` describing how to review the generated pitch pack (clarity of summary, persuasiveness of email, correctness of WCAG references, relevance of screenshots, and actionable fix prompts).”
+"Prepare a QA checklist `docs/SALES_QA.md` describing how to review the generated pitch pack (clarity of summary, persuasiveness of email, correctness of WCAG references, relevance of screenshots, actionable fix prompts, screenshot viewport consistency, and completeness of raw.json data)."

 ---